fietser28/EL-Load/README.md

 ### TODO

-* Replace TL431 reference with an REF5025
+* Done: Replace TL431 reference with an REF5025
 * Move the ADC and DACs to the Analog board.
 The connection to digital will be SPI & I2C only
 * Replace the -2.5 volt power for a proper LDO.
 Currently a TL431 with a resistor is used.
 * Test the ADC clamp circuits, they are on the PCB but I didn't test it yet.